 In the Philippines, it’s not really a celebration if lechon (roasted suckling pig) is not present.
-From the whole pig to just the head or the belly, lechon is becoming easily available and accessible to most Filipinos, thus making it a staple in every party.
-And with Christmas coming up, most of you are probably thinking where to get lechon for your noche buena feast.
+From the whole pig to just the head or the belly, lechon in the Philippines is becoming easily available and accessible to most Filipinos, thus making it a staple in every party.
+And with Christmas coming up, most of you are probably thinking where to buy lechon for your noche buena feast.

 Last week we asked our readers about their favorite lechon-makers, and the results are in!
-Check out what makes each stand out and see which suits your taste and budget.
+Check out what makes each stand out and see which suits your taste and budget, including the lechon price in the Philippines.

 3. Lydia’s Lechon

-First on our list is Lydia’s Lechon.
+First on our list of best lechon in the Philippines is Lydia’s Lechon.
 Lydia’s has been making lechon for over 50 years and is still prominent today.
 The brand started from a small stall selling slices of lechon beside a church in Baclaran, and today it has expanded into a line of restaurants that offers affordable Filipino dishes.
 Lydia’s lechon offerings also expanded from the classic roasted pig to lechon baka (roasted beef) and its famous lechon with seafood paella stuffing.

-Lydia’s lechon baboy (pig) ranges in price from PhP6,800 to PhP14,800 depending on the size.
-The lechon baka on the other hand is priced at PhP48,000 and can serve up to 200 people.
+Lydia’s lechon baboy (pig), available for purchase if you're wondering where to buy lechon, ranges in price from PhP6,800 to PhP14,800 depending on the size.
+The lechon baka on the other hand of this lechon in the Philippines is priced at PhP48,000 and can serve up to 200 people.

 2. Zubuchon, VG’s Cebu Lechon, Elar’s, and Cebu Lechon